mallpunk/wordfeud-cdf/README.md

 This approach ensures credentials are never stored in CDF time series while still allowing local testing and initialization.

+## Extraction Pipeline Management

+The extractor automatically handles extraction pipeline naming:

+- **Local Development**: Auto-generates `extractors/wordfeud-{username}` from `credentials.py`
+- **CDF Function**: Auto-generates `extractors/wordfeud-{username}` from `wordfeud-user` secret
+- **Override Option**: You can specify a custom extraction pipeline with `--extraction_pipeline` or in function data

+This ensures consistent naming across environments while allowing customization when needed.

 ## Deployment Package

 The `handler.zip` file includes all necessary dependencies: